jmtt89/AndroidAppDemo/README.md

 Messangi.getInstance().addMessangiListener(Listener.getIntance()); //you also can add an object instance of Listener Messangi.getInstance().registerDialog(this, this);
 ```

-When the **Registration process are completed**, the SDK call a **postInit** method **on MessangiListener implementation**.
+When the **Registration process is completed**, the SDK calls a **postInit** method **on MessangiListener implementation**.

-After Messangi are already configured are strongly recommended add a life circle  indicator, to notify when the app are in Background or Foreground.
+After Messangi is already configured, it's strongly recommended to add a life cicle indicator, to notify when the app is in Background or Foreground.
+Add it in your main activity and in all activities where Messangi is invoked.

 ```Java
 @Override